Shock sets in for families of Uvalde victims

-Avila’s cousin, Elsa Avila, a teacher at Robb Elementary School, was not among the 20 dead — 18 children and two adults — killed by suspected gunman Salvador Ramos, who also died, on Tuesday.
+Avila’s cousin, Elsa Avila, a teacher at Robb Elementary School, was not among the 22 dead — 19 children and two staff members, as well as the suspected gunman Salvador Ramos.
 Avila’s cousin was, however, shot in the stomach and abdomen, requiring “intense surgery,” Avila said.

 “She is a very kind soul, a very quiet but very loving individual,” Avila said.
 “That’s why she has been a teacher for so long.”

-The scope of the horrific shooting was hard to process, especially for a small town like Ulvalde.
+The scope of the horrific shooting was hard to process, especially for a small town such as Ulvalde.

 Avila, who now lives in Evansville, Indiana, learned of the shooting while he was at work from a friend who called and said he heard there was a school shooting in Uvalde.
 He called his mother, who confirmed his cousin was shot and taken to a hospital in San Antonio.